Reality Isn’t Harsh

 How to connect

-To connect with another, people need to “see” the other by accepting their feelings and experience as legitimate, even if that experience is different from their own.
+To connect with another, you need to “see” the other by accepting their feelings and experience as legitimate, even when their experience is different from your own.
+How do you do that?

-If family or friends bring up a topic that feels hurtful to you, you can slow down, notice your feelings and name them to yourself.
+When family or friend brings up a topic that is off-putting or hurtful to you, slow down, take a deep breath and notice your assumption.
 Even if they get your ire up, notice how they’ve struck a chord, acknowledge your internal reaction and temporarily hold off from expressing it out loud.
 Let them finish talking.
-How you feel is information.
+How you feel is important.
 So is what they’re saying.
-While they’re talking, imagine how they feel.
+While they’re talking and you’re feeling, imagine how they feel.
 When they’re finished, you can name that emotion you sense they feel.
-You don’t have to agree with their opinion or even completely understand, but you can affirm their feelings about their experience.
-You could say:
+You don’t have to agree with their opinion or even completely understand, but you can affirm their feelings and experience.
+You can say something like:

 • “That must have been tough.”